Rainbows End (Vinge novel)

 Rainbows End is a 2006 science fiction novel by Vernor Vinge.
 It was awarded the 2007 Hugo Award for Best Novel.
 The book is set in San Diego, California, in 2025, in a variation of the fictional world Vinge explored in his 2002 Hugo-winning novella "Fast Times at Fairmont High" and 2004's "Synthetic Serendipity".
-Vinge has tentative plans for a sequel, picking up some of the loose threads left at the end of the novel.
+Vinge had tentative plans for a sequel, picking up some of the loose threads left at the end of the novel.
 The many technological advances depicted in the novel suggest that the world is undergoing ever-increasing change, following the technological singularity, a recurring subject in Vinge's fiction and nonfiction writing.